 It’s no secret that the Twin Cities has been a hub for creative movers and shakers for centuries.
 Give the area’s Black makers their due props by supporting local BIPOC-focused visual and performing art organizations like Black Table Arts, the Black Midwest Initiative, the Cedar Cultural Center’s Artist Collective, Alanna Morris-Van Tassel Productions, Arts-US, Black Storytellers Alliance, Black Women Speak, BLAQ, Catalyst Arts, Dark Muse Performing Arts, the Givens Foundation For African American Literature, In Black Ink, Maia Maiden Productions, and Juxtaposition Arts in North Minneapolis, alongside a diverse roster of individual galleries, studios, producers, and exhibition spaces.

 More ways to help?

-Check out a list of national organizations we've compiled here.
-If you have thoughts on other businesses you'd like to see included in our local stories, please email email@example.com.
+Check out a list of national BIPOC-focused organizations we've compiled here.
+If you have thoughts on other businesses you'd like to see included in our coverage, please email email@example.com.